joaotav/deforestation-detection/README.md

 # Deforestation Detection with KNN

 This repository contains a Python script that performs the classification of satellite images in order to detect deforestation areas.
 The application leverages the k-Nearest Neighbors algorithm to detect deforestation patches and highlight them in red for easy visualization.
+This repository also includes two curated datasets for the classification algorithm, one for forest and another for deforestation areas.

 ## Prerequisites